-Years later, after I finished my memoir, I wrote to him that he inspired me, and sent him an advance copy of RUINED.
+Years later, in 2016, after I finished my memoir, I wrote to him that he inspired me, and sent him an advance copy of RUINED.
 I was thrilled beyond measure when he offered an endorsement, calling it a story of “lived theology.”
 He told me that he and his wife read my book aloud to each other, as was their common practice, and that Jan especially loved it.
 What an image that puts in my mind, and what a gift to me.

 I am praying for Jan and all who will miss him.
 I’m glad Eugene didn’t linger too long in his final illness.
 His family said he was ready, saying aloud, “Let’s go.”

 Leave a Reply